Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Introduction

 \section{Introduction}

-In this study, we look at the effects that intrinsically motivated robot behavior has on the perceptions of robots by humans.
-This is part of a larger research program to produce autonomous robots, i.e., robots which are not teleoperated or remotely controlled, capable of sustained interaction with humans.
-We are interested in sustained interaction that is voluntary, i.e., the human interaction partner should be motivated to interact with the robot without the need for an external reward or without being extrinsically motivated~\citep[for more detailed examples see][]{OudeyerKaplan-09}.
-An example of such voluntary behavior is a child interacting with a puppy.
-The child will likely be motivated to do so, even without an external reward (such as promised money) and even without the existence of an extrinsic reward (such as playing with the puppy as a means to an end, i.e., to train it).
+This article is part of a larger research program to produce autonomous robots, i.e., robots that are not teleoperated or remotely controlled, yet robust to the unknown perturbations and capable of sustained interaction with humans.
+In this study, we look at the effects that an intrinsically motivated robot behavior has on the social perceptions of robots by humans, and whether they may engage human participants in an interaction.
+An example of an intrinsically motivated behavior is a child interacting with a puppy.
+The child will likely be motivated to play with a puppy, even without an external reward (such as promised money) and even without the existence of an extrinsic reward (such as playing with the puppy as a means to an end, i.e., to train it).
 Instead, the motivation for the interaction might result purely from wanting to do this activity for its own sake, i.e., the child is intrinsically motivated to play with the puppy.
-This effect should also be extended over time, beyond the novelty effect, i.e., not wear off at all, or at least not quickly.
-To stay with the example with the puppy, the first encounter might be very exciting and engaging.
-This excitement may decrease, but there is something in the interaction which often keeps children engaged over a longer period of time.
-In long-term~HRI we often observe the novelty effect.
-The novelty of interacting with a robot is initially motivating for humans, but wears off relatively quickly to the point that they show no wish for further interactions~\citep{Dautenhahn-04,LeiteMartinhoEtAl-13}.
+Our long term goal with this research is to better understand how to engage the human, similar to the child in the example.
+But here we do not focus on modeling the intrinsic motivation of the human interaction partner, but rather focus on using a computational model of intrinsic motivation to generate robot behavior.
+Our idea is that a robot that is intrinsically motivated (driven by a specific, adaptive IM model) is perceived more like a social other, and thus is more engaging for a human interaction partner.